 Wilmington Surf City Fire Chief Allen Wilson reported that by end of May 2020, they “had more rescue calls than all of [the prior] year.”
 The main reason for so many rescues were rip currents.

 Safe Kids Chairman, Mike Causey, Offers Water Safety Tips

 “The safety of our residents and children is one of my top priorities,” said Safe Kids chairman and Insurance Commissioner Mike Causey.
 “I urge everyone to be on alert for hazardous swimming conditions while they are enjoying the water this summer.
 Please heed the safety tips provided.”

 Drowning is the number one cause of unintentional deaths worldwide.
 In the U.S., it ranks number five.
 Here’s how to avoid it:

 - If you see a current of choppy, off-colored water extending from the shore, steer clear.

-- Once out, swim diagonally towards the shore.
-If you can’t make it to the shore, wave your arms and make noise so someone can see or hear you and get help.
+- Once out of the current, swim diagonally towards the shore.
+If you can’t make it to the shore, wave your arms and make noise, so someone can see or hear you and get help.